gabriellejd/bluebikes-university-ridership-analysis/README.md

 Micromobility systems are often assumed to be driven by urbanization andb proximity to other transit systems.
 Given that this data focuses on Boston, a city rich in acamdemia, we explore whether university and student demand are other factors that influence bikeshare ridership.
 This project demonstrates how spatial analytics can be used to test these assumptions, identify weak predictors, and inform more realistic transportation planning decisions.

 Get Started:
 Clone this repository and install the required dependencies.
-Open the analysis notebook and run it from top to bottom.
+Open BlukebikesModel.Rmd and run it from top to bottom.

 Data:
 Sources include Bluebikes ridership data, Boston-area college and university locations, and MBTA subway stop data.
 All datasets are publicly available and used for analytical purposes.